Aaron Collins (footballer): Milton Keynes Dons

-International
+International career

 In April 2015, Collins was named in the Wales Under 19 squad for the match versus Germany on 18 April 2015 and was subsequently named in the starting line-up.

 Personal life

 Aaron is the elder brother of professional footballer Lewis Collins.
-The brothers were on opposing sides for the first time on 18 May 2021 for the League Two play off first leg match at Rodney Parade, Newport.
+The brothers were on opposing sides for the first time on 18 May 2021 for the League Two play off first leg match at Rodney Parade in their home city of Newport, Wales.
 Aaron as a striker for Forest Green Rovers and Lewis as a striker for Newport County.
 Newport won the match 2–0 with Lewis scoring the second goal.
+Aaron scored in the second leg, a 4–3 win for Forest Green.